Vira Naydyonova

 Vira Opanasivna Naydyonova (Віра Опанасівна Найдьонова; 5 August 1948 – 30 April 2016) was a Ukrainian industrialist and manager who directed the middle-class state research farm Askaniyske from 1985 to 2016 and oversaw its development.
-Before that, she was an account and cashier at Tavrichan Village Council in Kahovka and was chair of Tavrichanka's village council executive committee council of people's deputies.
+Before that, she was an accountant and cashier at Tavrychan Village Council in Kakhovka and was chair of Tavrychanka's village council executive committee council of people's deputies.
 Naydyonova chaired the Askani Fleece State Research and Production Association of the Southern Region, which includes the Askaniyske Research Farm, from 2001 to 2016.
 She was a recipient of honorary awards such as the Order of Princess Olga and the Hero of Ukraine.

 Early life and education

 On 5 August 1948, Naydyonova was born in the village of Zaozerne in the Kherson Oblast, Kakhovka Raion.
 Her mother was a kindergarten teacher and an election commission leader.
 Naydyonova liked studying history, geometry, mathematics and Ukrainian.
 She was a graduate of the Faculty of Agricultural Planning of the Kyiv National Economic University.
 Naydyonova's major was in economics, and was a member of the Communist Party of the Soviet Union.